SDA-SE-ARCHIVE/developervm/README.md

 --perform-os-update   performs OS update
 ```

-to migrate your system to next available version issue following command
+To migrate your system to the next available version issue following command

 `sudo  /usr/local/bin/update_devbox_tags.bash --perform-os-update`

-from now on the script requires an option command to do anything but print help. as stated above to update your system call the script additionally with --perform-update option. to migrate please call it with --perform-os-update option. again - keep in mind that this requires time and in progress your box will be rebooted!
+From now on the script requires an option to do anything but print help.
+As stated above to update your system call the script additionally with --perform-update option.
+To migrate please call it with --perform-os-update option. again - keep in mind that this requires time and in progress your box will be rebooted!

 Right now the max. support Fedora Release Version is 27.